 I’ve always talked to parents about the actual “puree” stage of feeding baby being very short.
 Essentially, you want a nice smooth runny puree that runs off the spoon like soup for your first few tastes.
 Then you want to think about moving the texture up a notch to continue baby’s progress.

-You can do this easily when making purees by adding less milk/water each time you blend up the veggies.
+You can do this easily when making purees by adding less milk/water.
+Blending a little less each time you blend up baby’s foods.

-The image below shows a nice gradual progression through textures over the first few weeks and months or so of introducing solids…
+The image below shows a nice gradual progression through textures over the first few weeks or months of introducing solids…

 Remember it’s a gradual progression.
 It’s good to go at baby’s own pace with a nudge from you to continue moving forwards.
-Between the first two pots in the image above, you’d want to move from a very thin soup texture to more of a texture that falls off the spoon in a few small dollops fairly quickly (a few weeks of weaning, ideally).
+Between the first two pots in the image above, you’d want to move from a very thin soup texture to more of a texture that falls off the spoon in a few small dollops fairly quickly (a week or so of weaning, ideally).

-The next two pots would be when baby is accepting foods well and is more than capable of swallowing non-liquidy food from a spoon.
-It would also be good to offer soft finger foods alongside all of these textures too (see section below).
+The next two pots would be when baby is accepting foods well.
+When they are more than capable of swallowing non-liquidy food from a spoon.
+It would also be good to offer soft finger foods alongside all of these textures too.
+This will help baby to develop the skills needed for chewing pieces of food (see section below).

-By doing it this way you are allowing baby to gradually get used to thicker textures rather than them all of a sudden finding lumps in their foods, which they might not be happy to deal with right away.
+By doing it this way you are allowing baby to gradually get used to thicker textures rather than them all of a sudden finding lumps in their foods.
+Which they might not be happy to deal with right away.
 Gradually mashing foods less and less and introducing soft lumps over time, as well as offering a variety of other textures in their food can help with this progress.
-This is also likely to reduce the chances of baby rejecting foods due to unknown textures and also may reduce the risk of feeding troubles later on.
+This is also likely to reduce the chances of baby rejecting foods due to unknown textures.
+Also it may reduce the risk of feeding troubles later on.

 Finger Foods are important